gregrenda/portal/README.md

 # Portal
-An android application that displays a web-based dashboard with a screen saver.
+An Android application that displays a web-based dashboard with a screen saver.

 ## Features